GittyGittyGat/CalendarApp/README.md

 Making a useful task management application.

 Please note this application requires the use of SDL and SQLite (both of which are not included in this repository).
 Once the application reaches a "useful" state I plan on adding a CMake file to fetch SDL/SQLite and have it compile across windows and linux.
-With plans to add android and iOS down the line (hence the vertical design).
+Planning to add android and iOS down the line (hence the vertical design).

 Photos of current state: